gordonzhang1/LooLooLoo1/README.md

 <h3>  How it works
 </h3>
 <p>
 We installed ESP32 microcontrollers beside water fountains in the engineering building.
-Once a user signs up on LooLooLoo by providing us with their phone number and bluetooth idea, they are ready to go!
+Once a user signs up on LooLooLoo by providing us with their phone number and bluetooth ID, they are ready to go!
 When a user drinks from a fountain, the ESP32 detects their phone's Bluetooth signal and sends a POST request to our Express.js backend.
 This triggers an SMS via the Twilio REST API with a custom link to the LooLooLoo web app, which features an interactive 3D map guiding the user from their current location to the nearest washroom in the building.
 LooLooLoo also features a daily water tracker that incentives you to stay hydrated.

 </p>